 Topical steroids

-These creams, ointments, and other preparations have anti-inflammatory effects in the skin to clear psoriasis plaques.
+These creams, ointments, and other preparations have anti-inflammatory effects on the skin to clear psoriasis plaques.
 They include a class of medication called a corticosteroid.

-Although effective and fast acting, topical steroids have potential side effects.
-For example, extended use can lead to thinning of the skin, dilated blood vessels, stretch marks, and pimples.
+Although effective and fast-acting, topical steroids have potential side effects.
+For example, extended use can lead to:

-Doctors typically limit the use of topical steroids to no more than 2 consecutive weeks for most medications.
+Doctors typically limit the use of topical steroids to no more than two consecutive weeks for most medications.
 After that initial treatment, they will usually recommend intermittent use of topical steroids for maintenance.

 Nonsteroidal topical treatments